HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 ### Loading performance

-Grabbing the attention of your newly acquired user, or keeping the attention of a returning user begins with making sure they see the important content of the site quickly.
+Grabbing the attention of your newly acquired user or keeping the attention of a returning user begins with making sure they see the important content of the site quickly.

 #### Largest Contentful Paint

 <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> (LCP) is a metric designed to capture this experience (and is one of the Core Web Vitals).
 It's a measure of when the largest element in the viewport is rendered, it's limited to `<img>`, `<image>` inside an `<svg>`, `<video>` (if the poster is set), a block element with a background image, or a text block.

-A LCP of 2.5 seconds or less is considered a good score.
+An LCP of 2.5 seconds or less is considered a good score.

 {{ figure_markup(
    image="mobile-web-largest-contentful-paint.png",